schildbach/public-transport-enabler/README.md

 This is a Java library allowing you to get data from public transport providers.
 Look into [NetworkProvider.java](https://github.com/schildbach/public-transport-enabler/blob/master/src/de/schildbach/pte/NetworkProvider.java) for an overview of the API.

+The library uses Java 8 language and requires Java 8 API or Android 7 API (level 24).

 Using providers that require secrets
 ------------------------------------